(309) 555-0100

 System design cannot be assumed online

 A mitigation page can discuss common considerations — suction points, vent routing, fan placement, electrical access, discharge location, post-mitigation testing.
-What it shouldn't do is tell you a specific system will be installed before anyone has looked at your property.
-That would be making something up.
-The practical promise here is a clear intake path for local mitigation options, not a premade design.
+What it should not do is tell you a specific system will be installed before anyone has looked at your property.
+The practical value here is helping you share the details needed for local mitigation options, not giving you a premade design.

 What to include in a mitigation request